About PetersPioneersCris and Christine Koch, Mary Hauser, and Mary Smith Family

 Cris traveled with the Berger Family and Sol Smith Russell.
 Sol Smith Russell (1848-1902) was an actor, comedy star, playwright, composer, singer, and friend of James Whitcomb Riley.
 An evening at an "opera house" in those days might include band music, instrumental and vocal solos, and Sol Smith Russell, in his comic songs and character sketches.

 Sol Smith Russell was closely associated with the Berger Family from 1869 to 1880.
 Sol Smith Russell married Louisa Berger.
 Her brother Fred G. Berger was manager of the group.
 Cris probably did not join the group until later in that period.
-His cousin Louis F. Boos was a cornetist with the group near the end of the period.
+His younger cousin Louis F. Boos was a cornetist with the group near the end of the period.

 Sol Smith Russell